-Cards Even Things Up With Wolverines
+Cards even things up with Wolverines

-FARMINGTON -- Farmington baseball coach Jay Harper ironed some things out over the season illustrated by contrasting a 13-0 blowout to Bentonville West March 2, a team the Cardinals beat 2-1 Friday.
+FARMINGTON -- Farmington baseball coach Jay Harper ironed some things out over the season illustrated by contrasting a 13-0 blowout to Bentonville West March 2, a team the Cardinals beat 2-1 on April 30.

 Farmington trailed 1-0 much of the game until the bottom of the sixth when Lawson Devault hit a two run double that gave the Cardinals a lead.